John Guerrasio

-John Guerrasio is an American, New York born stage, film and TV actor, based in London, England.
+John Guerrasio (born January 1, 1950 in New York City, New York) is an American stage, film and TV actor, based in the United Kingdom.
 He is known for having a broad New York accent.
 In his review of Love Birds, Bernie Byrnes of Loose-Lips.com wrote, "John Guerrasio is ideal casting….He delivers his role with expert timing and rules the stage."